Skip to main content

 GET /api/v2/events/{eventID}/markets/{marketID}/historyPrice history for a specific market (ideal for charting)

-GET /api/v2/events/{eventID}/openersOpening lines when a market first appeared
+GET /api/v2/events/{eventID}/openersOpening lines for a single event

 Full Market History